-As of January 2017, there were 55 cinemas in Hong Kong.
-Films are mainly released through channels such as United Artists, Broadway Circuit, the MCL Circuit, the AMC Circuit, Golden Harvest and Newport Circuit.
-Other movie distribution channels include selling of film DVDs and CDs, broadcasting by local free televisions, pay televisions, subscription satellite services and online platforms such as Amazon, iTunes and Google Play.
+As of October 2018, there were 55 cinemas in Hong Kong.
+Films are mainly released through channels such as United Artists, Broadway Circuit, Emperor Cinemas, Golden Harvest Cinemas, Newport Circuit, MCL Circuit, AMC Circuit and Cinema City Circuit.
+Other movie distribution channels include selling of film Blu-ray discs, DVDs and VCDs, broadcasting by local free televisions, pay televisions, subscription satellite services and online platforms such as Amazon, iTunes and Google Play.

-Hong Kong is among the world's largest film exporters.
-In 2017, 53 locally produced films were released.
-In 2016, Hong Kong’s audio-visual production-related services exports amounted to HK$658 million.
+Hong Kong is among the world’s largest film exporters.
+In 2018, 53 locally produced films were released.
+In 2017, Hong Kong’s audio-visual production-related services exports amounted to HK$620 million.
 Hong Kong's film industry as a whole is reliant on overseas revenues, given the limited size of the domestic market.
 Asia accounts for the majority of the foreign sales income.
-The box office on the Chinese mainland has become a vital market for Hong Kong movies.
-In 2016 China’s box office had surpassed North America for the first time.
-According to China’s State Administration of Press, Publication, Radio, Film, and Television (SARFT), China’s Box office income rose by 13% to RMB56 billion in 2017.
+The box office on mainland China has become a vital market for Hong Kong movies.
+According to China Film Administration, the mainland box office income grew by 9% to top RMB61 billion in 2018.

 Thanks to such co-operation, many good-quality films with critical acclaims have been produced.
-For example, The Grandmaster won the Best Costume Designer in the 8th Asian Film Awards (AFA) and the Best Cinematography of the 56th Asian Pacific Film Festival (APFF).
-In terms of box office, The Mermaid (美人魚), directed and produced by Stephen Chow, was the first movie to exceed RMB3 billion box office in mainland China.
-Also, The Journey to the West: The Demons Strike Back (西遊伏妖篇), directed by Tsui Hark (徐克) and produced by Stephen Chow, achieved a new box office record of RMB355 million on its premiere day in January 2017.
+For example, The Grandmaster (一代宗師) won the Best Costume Design in the 8th Asian Film Awards (AFA) and the Best Cinematography of the 56th Asian Pacific Film Festival (APFF).
+In terms of box office, action war movie Operation Red Sea (紅海行動), directed by Dante Lam (林超賢) achieved a box-office feat of RMB3.7 billion in 2018, surpassing the previous highest-grossing of Stephen Chow (周星馳)’s The Mermaid (美人魚).

 Hong Kong film talents and professionals have managed to make their names known in both Eastern and Western movie market.
-For example, during the 11th AFA, Lam Suet was awarded the Best Supporting Actor, while Tsui Hark won the Lifetime Achievement Award.
-In Hollywood, Yuen Woo Ping is one of the best known and Chinese martial arts movie choreographers because of his involvement in Matrix.
-John Woo, Chow Yun-fat, Michelle Yeoh, Cory Yuen, Sammo Hung and Ronny Yu are just some of the Hong Kong names that have managed to successfully straddle both Eastern and Western markets.
-For instance, Ip Man 3 fetched a box office of US$1.6 million during the first ten days of its premiere in the North America market.
+For example, Louis Koo (古天樂) was awarded his very first Best Actor Award after 25 years of making movies at the 12th AFA, when Kara Hui (惠英紅) was presented the Excellence in Asian Cinema Award.
+Further afield in Hollywood, Yuen Woo Ping (袁和平) is one of the best known Chinese martial arts movie choreographers, thanks to his involvement in Matrix (廿二世紀殺人網絡), while Chow Yun-fat (周潤發), Cory Yuen (元奎), Donnie Yen (甄子丹), Jackie Chan (成龍), John Woo (吳宇森), Johnnie To (杜琪峯), Michelle Yeoh (楊紫瓊), Ronny Yu (于仁泰), Sammo Hung (洪金寶), Tsui Hark (徐克), Wong Kar-Wai (王家衛), Wilson Yip (葉偉信), are also familiar Hong Kong names that have successfully straddled both Eastern and Western markets.
+For instance, Ip Man 3 (葉問3) fetched a box office of US$1.6 million during the first ten days of its premiere in the North America market.

 While major film companies have their own distribution departments, smaller independent filmmakers usually rely on distribution companies to sell their films in overseas markets.
 Key channels for international distribution are the three main film markets in Los Angeles, Cannes and Berlin, where producers, distributors and buyers meet to initiate deals for the distribution of films.
-In 2017, the HKTDC organised the Hong Kong Pavilion showcasing the latest Hong Kong film productions at the Marché du Film in Cannes.
+In 2018, the HKTDC organised the Hong Kong Pavilion showcasing the latest Hong Kong film productions at the Marché du Film in Cannes (康城電影交易市場).

 Hong Kong TV companies derive a substantial portion of their revenue from overseas markets, targeting primarily Chinese-speaking populations.
 In addition, some programmes are dubbed into other languages to target the non-Chinese-speaking audience.
 Hong Kong's television broadcasters sell their products using the following methods: programme licensing, pre-packaged programme content and subscription fees, with satellite distribution and landing rights now becoming an increasingly important source of revenue.

-China has the largest television market in the world.
-With a surge in TV and cable channels, the mainland's demand for quality programme content is huge.
-Landing rights have been granted to Hong Kong's TV broadcasters to provide TV entertainment to millions of homes in China, and much wider access of mainland-Hong Kong co-produced television programmes are provided under CEPA.
-Hong Kong's TV industry is expected to greatly benefit from more opportunities from the mainland.
+Mainland China, as the world’s largest television market, sees growing demand for quality programme content in tandem with a surge in TV and cable channels.
+Landing rights have been granted to Hong Kong's TV broadcasters to provide TV entertainment to millions of homes on the mainland, and much wider access of Hong Kong-Mainland co-produced television programmes are provided under CEPA.

 Supports to the film industry